Working with attestation reports¶

-When a workflow is triggered with attestation reporting requested, Opaque generates cryptographic proof that the workflow executed inside a trusted, hardware-protected environment.
-The Opaque SDK automatically retrieves this proof—called an attestation report—and validates it to confirm that the environment, binaries, and request data all match trusted measurements.
+When a workflow is triggered with attestation reporting requested, OPAQUE generates cryptographic proof in the form of a token that the workflow executed inside a trusted, hardware-protected environment.
+The OPAQUE SDK automatically retrieves this proof—called an attestation report—and validates it to confirm that the environment, binaries, and request data all match trusted measurements.

 Each attestation run generates two outputs that you can later verify or archive for audit:

-• An appraisal log (.log), the record of how the SDK verified that report.
+.log), the record of how the SDK verified that token.

 Note

-Attestation reports must be requested when the workflow is triggered.
+Attestation tokens must be requested when the workflow is triggered.
 They can’t be generated after the run has completed.
 For details on how to request attestation reports, see the user guide.

 When a workflow is triggered with attestation reporting requested, the SDK saves the generated artifacts to the paths defined in the submission parameters (report_path and appraisal_path).